-This morning say goodbye to Shimla as you make the 8 hour (290km) journey to the spiritual city of Rishikesh.
+This morning say goodbye to Shimla as you make the eight hour journey to the spiritual city of Rishikesh.
 Continue to your hotel and check-in for an overnight stay.
-Later in the evening, stroll 15 minutes to the Parmath Ashram, located on the banks of the Ganges River, where you will witness the Puja ceremony of Ganga Aarti this evening.
+Later in the evening witness the Aarti on the banks of the of the river Ganges and take a walk across the Laxman Jhula to Parmarth Niketan ashram before returning back to your hotel.